-4.1 Top-Level Windows
+4.1 Top-level Windows

 The DIVING-PAM-II provides various windows for control and data display.
-Frequently used commands, fluorescence data and the actinic light list (PAR list) are presented in ten top-level windows (Table 4).
-Sections 4.1.1 to 4.1.10 will introduce all ten top-level windows in detail.
+Frequently used commands, fluorescence data and the intensity list of actinic light (PAR list) are presented in 10 "top-level" windows (Table 4, below)

-Accessible from all top-level windows is the Main Menu and its submenus which allow adjusting settings of the DIVING-PAM-II and its peripherals (Fig. 34, page 55).
+Accessible from all top-level windows is the Main Menu and its submenus which allow adjusting settings of the DIVING-PAM-II and its peripherals (Fig. 36, page 57; Fig. 37, page 58).

-Table 4: Overview of Top-Level Windows
+Table 4: Overview of Top-level Windows

-Window Content 1.
-Basic Data Minimum data set and basic action keys for filed operation.
-2. Primary Data Data of last saturation pulse analysis and current levels of fluorescence and additional measured parameters.
-3. Quenching Analysis Fluorescence levels of last saturation pulse analysis and corresponding fluorescence ratios (Y(II), F_V/F_M ,).
-4. Ft-Chart Trace of fluorescence, total x axis interval: 25 or 125 s (see Fig. 60, page 84).
-5. Spectrometer Measurement and display of light, fluorescence, or reflectance spectra.
-6. Actinic + Yield Short illumination program with saturation pulse analysis.
-7. Induction Curve Graphics of saturation pulse analysis of current curve.
-8. Light Curve Graphics of saturation pulse analysis of current light response curve.
-9. Recovery Curve Recovery graphics after induction curve and light response curve.
-10 Actinic Light List Set values of photosynthetically active radiation PAR in $\mu mol\ m^{\text{-}2}\ s^{\text{-}1}.$
+Window Content 1 Basic Data Minimum data set and basic action keys for filed operation.
+2 Primary Data Data of last saturation pulse analysis and current levels of fluorescence and additional measured parameters.
+3 Quenching Analysis Fluorescence levels of last saturation pulse analysis and corresponding fluorescence ratios (Y(II), F_V/F_M ,).
+4 Ft-Chart Fluorescence signal over 25 or 125 s (see Fig. 66, page 89).
+5 Spectrometer Control and display of light, fluorescence and reflectance spectra (only when a MINI-SPEC/MP is connected).
+6 Actinic + Yield Short illumination program with saturation pulse analysis.
+7 Induction Curve Graphic of saturation pulse analyses of the last induction curve experiment.
+8 Light Curve Graphic of saturation pulse analyses of the last light response curve.
+9 Recovery Curve Graphic of saturation pulse analyses of the last dark phase following either an induction or a light response.
+10 Actinic Light List Set values of photosynthetically active radiation PAR in $\mu mol\ m^{\text{-}2}\ s^{\text{-}1}.$ anel el provides a butturation pulses ich is replaced in dows by a button for autoperiments or by tton to start PAR n.
+Navigation MENU" key and vs are located on oanel.